 It’s Kind of Like Software

 I think “market gardening” can be beneficial to a person’s personal and professional life, whether through a greater appreciation or a greater understanding.
-I also understand that going full time on 1.5+ acres isn’t realistic so I’d add trying to build a local producer cooperative even if only for the experience of participating in a democratic organization.
+I also understand that going full time on 1.5+ acres isn’t realistic for most people so I’d add trying to build a local producer cooperative even if only for gaining the experience of participating in a democratic organization.